emdashemma/emdashemma.github.io/index.md

-I'm a second-year MLIS student at the University of Washington.
+I'm Emma, a second-year MLIS student at the University of Washington.
 The goal here is to document a few projects in progress right now, including (1) cataloging Mozart shellac 78s for my capstone, (2) developing an optical media imaging workflow for an internship,